Pacific Wrecks

 Wartime History

-Nuguria was located along the aerial ferry route for Japanese aircraft flying from Truk to Rabaul.
-The Japanese did not maintain a garrison at this location.
+Nuguria Atoll was located along the aerial ferry route for Japanese aircraft flying from Truk to Rabaul or vice versa.
+During the Pacific War, the Japanese did not occupy the islands.
 During 1942-1943 several Japanese aircraft crashed or force landed in the vicinity.

 On February 20, 1942 damaged G4M1 Betty ditched off Nugarba Island in Nuguria Atoll returning from an attack on Task Force 11 (TF-11) including USS Lexington (CV-2).